ludditry/zwift-training/operational/zwift-deployment.md

   handler.

-# Lab 4: Using zwift-ui #
+# Exercise 4: Using zwift-ui #

 [Using zwift-ui]($PLACEHOLDER/using-zwift-ui.md)

-In this lab, we will log in to the zwift ui, load some sample data, modify the manifests appropriately for your environment, and run some things!
+In this exercise, we will log in to the zwift ui, load some sample data, modify the manifests appropriately for your environment, and run some things!